Met Police accused of being selfish for 'poaching' officers

 "It's selfish and they're only doing it to meet their own recruitment targets whilst putting extra pressure on us."

-In a post on social media, Ms Bourne said the Met's recruitment scheme "does nothing to increase overall net recruitment into policing and just serves to make [the] whole system more expensive at time when all forces are feeling budget pressures."

-She added that the force "don't care" about the bigger picture.
+In a post on social media, Ms Bourne said that the Met "don't care" about the bigger picture, calling the force's actions "disgusting".

+"We help each other," she told the BBC, "we don't do it at the expense of each other, we support each other.
+I think it's absolutely disgraceful."

+The Metropolitan Police said it would not be commenting on the claims of either Mr Scott or Ms Bourne.